GovTravels professional development breakouts

 As airline, hotel, and other suppliers increasingly tout the benefits of ‘Booking Direct’ to get lowest rates, perks and points, studies show that travelers at many companies and organizations now book 50% or more of the trips outside of any managed travel program.
 As a result, those companies lose negotiated discounts, and the data they need for negotiations.
 More seriously they are increasingly unable to locate those travelers in emergencies to meet their Duty of Care.
 Using technology to capture those bookings, manage ‘blind spend,’ and expand the scope of travel management are critical for government travel programs.

 Acquisition Gateway Demonstration | By GSA | Arbors room

-The Acquisition Gateway, in support of Category Management, is being built to simplify and accelerate how the federal government selects and buys products and services.
-The Acquisition Gateway consists of hallways for each of the ten OMB designated Government-wide Categories.
-Attend this session to learn more about the Acquisition Gateway and for a demonstration of the Travel Hallway, which consists of category specific contracts, tools and resources available government-wide.
+The Acquisition Gateway is being built to simplify and accelerate how the federal government selects and buys products and services.
+Attend this session to learn more about the Acquisition Gateway and for a demonstration of the Travel Hallway, which consists of Travel specific contracts, tools and resources available government-wide.

 Defense Travel System Modernization & Sustainment Initiatives | By DTMO | Juniper room